smolblud/forge/README.md

 # Forge - Local-First AI Writing Coach

 Forge is a 100% offline, local-first AI writing coach designed to help users improve their writing through constructive critique and feedback.
-It uses a **"Coach, Not Ghostwriter"** philosophy—Forge will never rewrite your text, only provide critique, questions, and encouragement.
+It uses a **"Coach, Not Ghostwriter"** philosophy, Forge will never rewrite your text, only provide critique, questions, and encouragement.

 The system leverages Retrieval-Augmented Generation (RAG) with a three-agent architecture (Planner, Librarian, Coach) to provide context-aware writing advice, all running locally on your machine using Ollama.